iszczesniak/cpp/memory/index.md

 convention.

-Typically, a call convention requires that the caller of the function (i.e., the code that calls a function):
+Typically, a call convention requires that the caller of the function (i.e., the code that calls the function):

 * creates the function parameters on the stack,